cesto93/progettoSDCC/README.md

 # ProgettoSDCC
-This project consist on a monitoring system that observe AWS EC2 instances and GCE compute engine instances using cloudwatch, stackdriver and prometheus, as well as application exposed metrics.
-The metrics measured can be changed in the specific configuration files and others application metrics can be exported as long as the are saved as a specific json file.
+This project consist on a monitoring system that observes AWS EC2 instances and GCE compute engine instances using cloudwatch, stackdriver and prometheus, as well as application exposed metrics.
+The metrics measured can be changed in the specific configuration files and others application metrics can be exported as long as they are saved as a specific json file.
-The system notice monitor agent fault (using zookeeper) and restart the faulty intances.
-Finally metrics are aggregated on a master instances that use influxdb, connect to that to gather all metrics.
+The system notice monitor agent fault (using zookeeper) and restarts the faulty intances.
+Finally metrics are aggregated on a master instance that use influxdb and connect to that to gather all metrics.
 We provide a test app that do the word count using aws EC2, S3 and GCE compute engine services.

 ## Local Dependency